 Registration for new and returning students

 All new and returning K-12 students register at their neighborhood school.
 You can find your neighborhood school on the School Locator web page.

 - Kindergarten students must be five and first-grade students must be six on or before Oct.
 1. (Superintendent's Policy JEB).
 Learn more about kindergarten registration >>

-Online registration is available for new and returning students
+Online registration available for new and returning students

-- To enroll new students in a PSD school for the remainder of this school year or for the 2021-22 school year and for information about the process, visit the PSD Online Registration for New Students web page.
+- To enroll new students in a PSD school for the remainder of this school year or for the 2021-22 school year, please visit the PSD Online Registration for New Students web page.

 - If you have questions about registration, please call the school your child will be attending.